EntrustCorporation/cps/entrust.md

 The CA may designate Enterprise RAs to verify Certificate requests from the Enterprise RA’s own organization or from an organization of which the Enterprise RA is an agent.
 The Enterprise RA may as stated in this CPS:

-1. authorize issuance of SSL and EV SSL Certificates with FQDNs which must be within the Subscriber’s Domain Namespace and that the Subject organization name is either that of the Enterprise RA’s own enterprise, or an Affiliate of such enterprise, or that the Enterprise RA is an agent of the named Subject ;
+1. authorize issuance of OV TLS and EV TLS Certificates with FQDNs which must be within the Subscriber’s Domain Namespace and that the Subject organization name is either that of the Enterprise RA’s own enterprise, or an Affiliate of such enterprise, or that the Enterprise RA is an agent of the named Subject ;
 2. authorize issuance of S/MIME Certificates with email domains which the enterprise owns or controls and that the Subject organization name is either that of the Enterprise RA’s own enterprise, or an Affiliate of such enterprise, or that the Enterprise RA is an agent of the named Subject;
 3. authorize issuance of other Certificates;
 4. verify a meaningful representation of personal name, given name, and/or surname of the Subject of an S/MIME Certificate;